 5. Ability to facilitate small and large group discussions and trainings.

 6. Initiative-taking, highly organized, strong communicator able to multi-task effectively.

 7. While performing duties of this position, employee will be required, on occasion, to lift to twenty-five pounds.
 Ability to stand on feet for extended periods of time may be needed.

 8. Valid Illinois Driver’s License and the ability to travel locally.

-· Our goal is to have the hiring process complete in July 2022, and a start of employment by the end of August 2022.
+- Our goal is to have the hiring process complete in November 2022, and a start of employment in January 2023.

 Bridge Communities is committed to providing an inclusive and welcoming environment for all members of our staff, client families, volunteers, and vendors.
 Bridge Communities does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin, disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, hiring, and firing of staff, selection of volunteers and vendors, and provision of services.

 Bridge Communities will take affirmative action measures to ensure against discrimination in employment, recruitment, advertisements for employment, compensation, termination, upgrading, promotions, and other conditions of employment against any employee or applicant on the bases of the above-mentioned protections.